Angelo Evelyn: In Norway

 In 1988, Evelyn moved to Trondheim.
 Apparently, this was because Evelyn's Dutch wife Annie who had worked as an actress with the Cirque de Soleil, and who had performed in Brulin's Turandot, had obtained a job teaching Commedia dell'arte at the University of Trondheim (now the Norwegian University of Science and Technology) in 1987.
-The two rented a farm house in Leinstrand (or Trøndelag?) near Trondheim, where he established his new studio.
+The two rented a farm house in Leinstrand near Trondheim, where he established his new studio.
 The years in Norway are marked by seascapes inspired not only by the sea as such.
 They also comprised ecological themes that echoed his awareness of the Norwegian whaling industry and the industrial traces of the North Sea oil boom.
 Others were apparently tracing memories of tales heard about his father who was a captain in the Canadian navy during the war, in command of one of those ships that protected freighters on their way from North America to Murmansk.

 In both 1988 and 1989, Evelyn participated in the annual Høstutstilling, or Statens Kunstutstilling at the :no:Kunstnernes Hus or Artists House in Oslo, Norway which is described as the "viktigste" (most important) art exhibition in that country.
 He also received a large grant or stipend from the Norwegian government in 1989.
 In this year he had also solo exhibitions in Stavanger and in Molde (both in Norway).